 Robert Alfred Tappin was the son of Edward James and Edith Tappin, of Islington, London.
 He enlisted in the Suffolk Regiment and volunteered for airborne forces.

 Private Tappin successfully completed his parachute training and was posted to 156 Battalion, The Parachute Regiment.
 He took part in Operation Market Garden (Arnhem).
+Before going to Arnhem he saw service in Egypt.

 By Rod GibsonRead More